akshayKhot/akshayKhot.github.io/_posts/2021-4-17-how-to-remove-item-from-javascript-array.md

 ---
 layout: post
-title: How to remove an item from a JavaScript array?
+title: How to remove an item from a JavaScript array
 tags: javascript
 ---